57 of the Most Colorful Animals in the World

 The natural world is full of brilliant color.
-And often, animals are the most colorful elements of all.
-Many of us are familiar with at least a handful of brightly colored creatures, but there’s a good chance there are more than a few dazzling animals you haven’t seen yet.
+And often, animals are the brightest elements of all.
+Many of us are familiar with at least a handful of brightly colored creatures, but there’s a good chance there are more than a few dazzling ones you haven’t seen yet.

-Here’s our list of the most colorful animals in the world:
+Here’s our list of the world’s most colorful animals:

 1. Painted Bunting